Biden says shot-down objects probably not China-linked but posed risk to air traffic

 He took pains to characterise the three objects still being analysed with the Chinese spy balloon that he ordered shot down by an F-22 fighter off the South Carolina coast.

-That airship, he said, was permitted to traverse US airspace because the Defence Department was able to take action to keep it from gaining any useful intelligence from sensitive sites in its’ path.
+That airship, he said, was permitted to traverse US airspace because the Defense Department was able to take action to keep it from gaining any useful intelligence from sensitive sites in its’ path.

 He stressed that the delay in shooting it down came on advice from Pentagon officials who advised that letting it continue over land would allow it to be shot down over water, which would make it easier for the US to recover and analyse recovered debris.

 “The military advised against shooting it down over land because of the sheer size of it.
 It was the size of multiple school buses and posed a risk to people on the ground if it were shot down where people lived.
 Instead, we tracked it closely.
-We analyze its’ capabilities, and we learned more about how it operates.
+We analyze its capabilities, and we learned more about how it operates.
 And because we knew its path, we were able to protect sensitive sites against collection.
 We waited until it was safely over water, which would not only protect civilians, but also enable us to recover substantial components ... for further analytics, and then we shot it down, sending a clear message ... that violation of our sovereignty is unacceptable,” he said.

 Join our commenting forum